Start of La Madre Spring Trail (view northeast). |

 Getting to the Trailhead

 This hike is located along the Scenic Loop Road in Red Rock Canyon National Conservation Area, about 1 hour west of Las Vegas.
-Drive out to Red Rocks, pay the fee, and then drive about half-way around the Scenic Loop Road to Willow Spring Road.
-Turn right and drive north 0.6 miles to the Willow Springs Trailhead.
+Drive out to Red Rocks, pay the fee, and then drive about half-way around the Scenic Loop to Willow Springs Road.
+Turn right and drive north 0.6 miles to Willow Springs Trailhead.
 Park here; this is the trailhead.

 The Hike